Click here to shop our selection of ski bindings.

 Based on your height, weight, age, boot sole length, and skier type, you will have a DIN setting that must fall within the advertised DIN range of the binding.
 You can use this Ski Binding DIN Chart as a basic reference to find your setting.
 Please give us a call if you need help navigating the table.
-As long as you are not falling on either extreme limit of the range, the binding should be a good fit.
-For most women and lighter men (100 - 170lbs), a 10 or 11 max binding DIN will be sufficient.
+For most women and lighter men (100 - 170lbs), a 10 or 11 max binding DIN should be sufficient.
 For larger individuals (160 - 250lbs) a 12 -14 max binding DIN would be more appropriate.
-Really only individuals over 250lbs and competition skiers will use a binding with a max DIN higher than 14.
+Usually, only folks who weigh around 250lbs or pro/competition skiers will use a binding with a max DIN higher than 14.

 Once you have located your approximate DIN setting along with the brake width you need, you can now start shopping through the bindings.
 Most binding models have multiple brake width options so first find the model then check that that particular model comes with a brake that fits your skis.
-Below are the best sellers in each category.
+Below are some bestsellers in each category.

-If you are an alpine touring enthusiast or are even thinking about doing such activities in the future, you will save a lot of time, headache, and money going with a tour binding from the start.
-There are varying levels of tour bindings based on how much actual touring will be done on the skis.
-Below we will break down which bindings work best based on how much the ski will be used for touring versus resort skiing .
+If you are an alpine touring enthusiast or are thinking about skiing uphill in the future, you will save a lot of time, headache, and money going with a touring binding from the start.
+There are various models of touring bindings based on how much actual touring you want to do.

 It is always good practice to get your bindings tested once before the start of every season.
 Take your ski setup to any authorized retailer of the bindings and they should be able to do the test in 15 minutes for a small nominal fee.
 It is also good to turn the tension down on the springs in the summertime.
 In other words take your screwdriver and dial the setting all the way to the lowest numerical value.
 If you do this, you will of course have to get them re-tested before the start of next season.